isabella232/laravel-share-dialog-docs/docs/gettingStarted.md

    composer require geekyants/share-dialog
    ```

-2. Run this command to move the config file to your project's config folder:
+2. Run this command to move the share-dialog's config file to your project's config folder:

    ```jsx
    php artisan vendor:publish  --tag="config"
    ```

-3. Scaffold the vue components present in the share-dialog package as shown below:
+3. Scaffold the vue components present in the share-dialog package into your project:

    ```jsx
    php artisan ui share-dialog